Privacy & Compliance

 Can I share camera access with clients and stakeholders?

 Yes, but with care.
 Anyone you share with becomes a data recipient.
 Ensure they understand their obligations.
-With face blurring enabled, this is straightforward as no personal data is being shared—just anonymized progress imagery.
+With face blurring enabled, this is straightforward as captured PII is minimized—you're primarily sharing progress imagery with detected faces blurred.

 Who is the data controller vs processor?